Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Section Quizzes

 Chapter section quizzes include multiple choice and fill-in-the-blank questions.
 Multiple choice questions cover a range of Bloom’s taxonomy levels (remembering, understanding, and applying).
-Answers for even numbered questions are provided in a key at the end of the resource.
+Answers for odd numbered questions are provided in a key at the end of the resource.

 About the authors